 3.2 Furthermore, where permitted under the Act and/or where you have provided your consent to NUSBSA separately, NUSBSA may also collect, use and disclose your Personal Data for the following additional purposes:

 (a) providing or marketing services, products and benefits to you, including but not limited to special events and promotions from NUSBSA;

 (b) matching Personal Data with other data collected for other purposes and from other sources (including third parties) in connection with the provision, marketing or offering of products and services by NUSBSA;

-(c) administering and organising contests, lucky draws, promotional events, competitions and marketing campaigns, and personalising your experience at NUSBSA’s touchpoints;
+(c) administering and organizing contests, lucky draws, promotional events, competitions and marketing campaigns, and personalizing your experience at NUSBSA’s touchpoints;

 (d) conducting market research, analytics and surveys to enable NUSBSA to understand and determine member preferences and demographics for us to offer you products and services as well as special offers and marketing programmes which may be relevant to your preferences and profile; and/or